With Pleasure: A View of Whole Sexual Anatomy for Every Body

 The brain is responsible for our emotions, our perceptions (including of pain and of pleasure), our memories; for regulating and controlling our central nervous system, our cardiovascular system, our endocrine system and our senses.
 The hypothalamus of the brain is responsible for the secretion of hormones that influence sexual feelings and response, like oxytocin, vasopressin, serotonin and dopamine.
 The brain receives and processes messages from your sensory organs, giving you and other parts of your body information about how something (or someone, including yourself) looks, sounds, tastes, smells and feels to you.
 It's also the brain that sends and receives signals regarding blood pressure, heart rate, body temperature and how we breathe: all huge parts of sexual function, experience and response.

-Not everyone’s brain works the same way, and sometimes wires can get crossed.
+Not everyone’s brain works the same way -- not by a serious long shot -- and sometimes wires can get crossed.
 Also, if you have any kind of paralysis the signals from parts of your body to your brain may not move as fast as someone else’s or they may be silent altogether.
 This doesn’t mean you can’t feel things, mind: even with paralysis there are few absolutes.
 You may have been told one thing by a doctor, but we think the best way to find out what’s possible is to explore on your own.